 Our experience booking MyAirline tickets

-There were upgrade options and it was easy to navigate through the upsells.
+There were upgrade options, and it was easy to navigate through the upsells.
 We received a confirmation email with our flight details shortly after.

-We downloaded MyAirline App to check in online 48 hours prior and we loved how simple and easy to use it was, with no glitches or crashes so far.
+We downloaded the MyAirline App to check in online 48 hours prior, and we loved how simple and easy to use it was, with no glitches or crashes so far.
 The online check-in process was straightforward, and we didn’t have to re-enter our personal details or print out the boarding passes.

 MyAirline baggage allowance

 Baby strollers and prams are considered free check-in items when travelling with young kids.
-You can take the stroller all the way to the boarding gate and collect it either at the bottom of the steps, at the gate or baggage carousel on arrival.
+You can take the stroller all the way to the boarding gate and collect it either at the bottom of the steps, at the gate, or baggage carousel on arrival.

 Our experience at the check-in counter